SOUTH West craft brewers and distillers will see a small benefit from tax changes announced in the federal budget.

 Current tax arrangements mean smaller brewers pay a high tax due to their use of smaller kegs.

-The new policy, which will come into effect on July 1, 2019, will increase the amount beverage companies can claim back on their excise and extend the concessional draught beer excise rate to smaller kegs.
+The new policy, which will come in on July 1, 2019, will increase the amount beverage companies can claim back on their excise and extend the concessional draught beer excise rate to smaller kegs.
 The alcohol excise refund scheme cap will increase from $30,000 a year to $100,000.

 Brewhouse Margaret River co-owner and manager Iliya Hastings said any tax break was a positive for the industry.